mathiasgheno/ducto/packages/validators/src/general/hasSameLengthOf/README.md

 # hasSameLengthOf

 This validator checks if the length of the given value is the same as the length of the given other value.
+It is compatible with types: `string`, `array`, `Map` and `Set`.

 #### Example Using Pipeline Operator